-The Jouvex property comprises 297 claims covering a surface area of approximately 166 square kilometres along the Casa Berardi-Douay-Cameron gold-bearing deformation zone.
-The Jouvex property is wholly owned by Midland and is located about 50 kilometres west of Matagami in the Abitibi region of Quebec.
+The Jouvex property comprises 297 claims covering a surface area of approximately 166 square kilometers along the Casa Berardi-Douay-Cameron gold-bearing deformation zone.
+The Jouvex property is wholly owned by Midland and is located about 50 kilometers west of Matagami in the Abitibi region of Quebec.

-This property which has a strong gold potential covers more than 10 kilometres of a prominent regional flexure along the Casa Berardi-Douay-Cameron deformation zone.
-This major gold-bearing structure hosts the Casa Berardi mine, located about 65 kilometres further west, and the Douay and Douay West deposits about 7 kilometres to the southeast of the Jouvex property.
+This property which has a strong gold potential covers more than 10 kilometers of a prominent regional flexure along the Casa Berardi-Douay-Cameron deformation zone.
+This major gold-bearing structure hosts the Casa Berardi mine, located about 65 kilometers further west, and the Douay and Douay West deposits about 7 kilometers to the southeast of the Jouvex property.
 The Douay gold deposits contain 2.8 million ounces of gold in inferred resources and 238,433 ounces of gold in measured and indicated resources (Source: Aurvista Gold Corporation website and compliant with NI 43-101).

-In February and March 2015, Midland completed eight (8) drill holes totalling 1,258.0 metres on the Jouvex property in partnership with SOQUEM.
+In February and March 2015, Midland completed eight (8) drill holes totalling 1,258.0 meters on the Jouvex property in partnership with SOQUEM.
 This drilling campaign was mainly designed to test geophysical (IP and VTEM) anomalies identified during recent surveys.
-Drill hole JOU-15-02 returned a grade of 0.43 g/t Au over 1.40 metres, from 41.26 to 42.66 metres, in a semi-massive pyrite zone in sedimentary rocks.
-Another drill hole, JOU-15-08, testing a VTEM conductor, yielded an anomalous gold value grading 0.22 g/t Au over 1.50 metres, from 136.20 to 137.70 metres.
+Drill hole JOU-15-02 returned a grade of 0.43 g/t Au over 1.40 meters, from 41.26 to 42.66 meters, in a semi-massive pyrite zone in sedimentary rocks.
+Another drill hole, JOU-15-08, testing a VTEM conductor, yielded an anomalous gold value grading 0.22 g/t Au over 1.50 meters, from 136.20 to 137.70 meters.
 The remaining drill holes did not yield significant gold values.

-On the Samson project, Midland completed six (6) diamond drill holes for a total of 1,625.5 metres drilled in partnership with Sphinx, in order to test a series of ground-based electromagnetic conductors occurring along the edges of strongly magnetic anomalies.
-Two of these drill holes (SAM-15-01 and SAM-15-06) confirmed the presence of ultramafic intrusive rocks over a distance of more than 15 kilometres in the north part of the property.
-Drill hole SAM-15-01 returned values of 101 ppb Au and 263 ppb Pd over 1.0 metre, from 240.0 to 241.0 metres, associated with fracturing in ultramafic rocks.
-About 15 kilometres to the east and just south of these ultramafic rocks, drill hole SAM-15-05 intersected a sequence of graphitic mudstones and cherty tuffites with pyrite mineralization and anomalous gold grades of 0.12 g/t Au over 1.0 metre (146.0 to 147.0 metres) and 0.20 g/t Au over 1.0 metre (150.0 to 151.0 metres).
+On the Samson project, Midland completed six (6) diamond drill holes for a total of 1,625.5 meters drilled in partnership with Sphinx, in order to test a series of ground-based electromagnetic conductors occurring along the edges of strongly magnetic anomalies.
+Two of these drill holes (SAM-15-01 and SAM-15-06) confirmed the presence of ultramafic intrusive rocks over a distance of more than 15 kilometers in the north part of the property.
+Drill hole SAM-15-01 returned values of 101 ppb Au and 263 ppb Pd over 1.0 meter, from 240.0 to 241.0 meters, associated with fracturing in ultramafic rocks.
+About 15 kilometers to the east and just south of these ultramafic rocks, drill hole SAM-15-05 intersected a sequence of graphitic mudstones and cherty tuffites with pyrite mineralization and anomalous gold grades of 0.12 g/t Au over 1.0 meter (146.0 to 147.0 meters) and 0.20 g/t Au over 1.0 meter (150.0 to 151.0 meters).
 In addition, hole SAM-15-06 showed the beginning of a weak “Off-Hole” anomaly near the end of the hole.
 Assay results for drill hole SAM-15-06 are pending.

 Adam Project – Midland/Sphinx (Option)

-The Adam property is wholly owned by Midland and is located about 65 kilometres west of the town of Matagami and approximately 15 kilometres east of the B26 zone held by SOQUEM and about 20 kilometres east of the former Selbaie mine, which historically produced 56.5 Mt grading 1.9% Zn, 0.9% Cu, 38.0 g/t Ag and 0.6 g/t Au.
-It consists of 182 cells covering a surface area of about 100 square kilometres in the Abitibi region of Quebec.
+The Adam property is wholly owned by Midland and is located about 65 kilometers west of the town of Matagami and approximately 15 kilometers east of the B26 zone held by SOQUEM and about 20 kilometers east of the former Selbaie mine, which historically produced 56.5 Mt grading 1.9% Zn, 0.9% Cu, 38.0 g/t Ag and 0.6 g/t Au.
+It consists of 182 cells covering a surface area of about 100 square kilometers in the Abitibi region of Quebec.
 The B26 and East Zone gold-copper deposits, held and worked actively by SOQUEM, respectively host 600,000 metric tonnes grading 2.9 g/t Au and 2.8% Cu and 750,000 metric tonnes grading 2.0% Cu and 0.4 g/t Au (Source: SOQUEM website).
-In addition, drill holes completed in 2012 by Excellon Resources Inc. (“Excellon”) on the Beschefer property (B-14 zone) located less than 7 kilometres west of the Adam property, intersected high-grade gold intervals reaching 13.07 g/t Au over 8.75 metres, including 58.5 g/t Au over 1.50 metre (Source: press release by Excellon dated April 17, 2012).
-This new acquisition with strong gold and copper potential covers, over more than 8 kilometres, the regional contact between tholeiitic volcanic rocks of the Enjalran Group and calc-alkaline volcanic rocks of the Brouillan Group as well as an assemblage of felsic volcaniclastic rocks.
+In addition, drill holes completed in 2012 by Excellon Resources Inc. (“Excellon”) on the Beschefer property (B-14 zone) located less than 7 kilometers west of the Adam property, intersected high-grade gold intervals reaching 13.07 g/t Au over 8.75 meters, including 58.5 g/t Au over 1.50 meter (Source: press release by Excellon dated April 17, 2012).
+This new acquisition with strong gold and copper potential covers, over more than 8 kilometers, the regional contact between tholeiitic volcanic rocks of the Enjalran Group and calc-alkaline volcanic rocks of the Brouillan Group as well as an assemblage of felsic volcaniclastic rocks.

 Laflamme Project – Midland/Maudore JV

-The Laflamme project comprises 682 claims covering a surface area of about 359 square kilometres and is a joint venture between Midland and Aurbec Mines Inc., a wholly-owned subsidiary of Maudore Minerals Ltd. This project is located about 25 kilometres northwest of the town of Lebel-sur-Quévillon and about 30 kilometres east of the Sleeping Giant mine and mill in Quebec.
+The Laflamme project comprises 682 claims covering a surface area of about 359 square kilometers and is a joint venture between Midland and Aurbec Mines Inc., a wholly-owned subsidiary of Maudore Minerals Ltd. This project is located about 25 kilometers northwest of the town of Lebel-sur-Quévillon and about 30 kilometers east of the Sleeping Giant mine and mill in Quebec.